msa-em/cell-browser/12_discussion.md

 ::::

 :::{dropdown} Reveal the answer
-The sample on the **left**, moxGFP:μNS(1-721), condenses better than the mutant.
+The sample on the **left**, moxGFP:μNS(1-721), condenses better than mutant moxGFP:μNS.
 :::

 :::{dropdown} Methodological notes
 CV-1 cells were seeded on 35mm glass-bottom dishes with 20mm coverslips (no 1.5 glass). moxGFP::μNS(1-721) and moxGFP::μNS(472-721) plasmids were transfected using lipofectamine 3000 for 24 hours before PFA fixation.
 2500 fields (50x50 grid) were imaged (100X objective).
-Data was converted to 8-bit TIF, stitched, then converted to DZI format, hosted on Github Pages, and viewed with OpenSeadragon.
+Data was converted to 8-bit TIF, stitched, then converted to DZI format, hosted on Github Pages, and is viewed with OpenSeadragon.
 :::

 Barkley recognized the value of using virtual microscopy for replication studies.